About Salim Virani

 Leancamp (2009-2015)

-Before the Lean Startup books were written, Leancamp was a community of 3,000 entrepreneurs across 30 cities.
+Leancamp was a community of 3,000 entrepreneurs across 30 cities.
 We met in structured knowledge-sharing events.
-Over several years, their practices emerged as the Lean Startup methodology.
+Over several years, authors joined our ranks and the practices we shared emerged as the Lean Startup methodology.

 Alumni went on to become best-selling book authors like Eric Ries, John Mullins, Alex Osterwalder, Brant Cooper and Janice Fraser, as well as founders or C-level execs at AirBnB, Facebook, Product Hunt, Google Ventures, and many others.
 Though I count the biggest achievement as the several hundred founders who launched successful companies with the support of their Leancamp peers.